veropetit/BeStarsMiMeS/05-RavenSetup.md

 The packet then automatically creates two other lsd objects for a total of 3 objects.
 * original -  the LSDprof object containing the original LSD profiles (passed to the function at initialization)
-* scaled - the LSDprof object containing the LSD profiles that have been corrected for radial velocity, normalized to the continuum, and re-scaled to a common LSD weigth.
+* scaled - the LSDprof object containing the LSD profiles that have been corrected for radial velocity, normalized to the continuum, and re-scaled to a common LSD weight.
 This calculation is done during initialization, using the meta information provided
 * cutfit - the re-scaled LSD profiles that have been cut to only contain the velocity region to be fitted by pyRaven (for ease of computation).
 This calculation is done during initialization, using the meta information provided.

 The notebook then writes the `dataPackets` to `.h5` files for input into pyRaven later on.

-**Note:** Add bit about the models used and output locations.
-Waiting on completion.
+Currently (07/31/2023), the normalized and hybrid models with 0.02 depth have both been completed.
+The output `.h5` files are saved in `UpdatedFiles/05-RavenSetup/{model}`.
+Pdfs with plots of the three cuts have also been created for the two models and are saved in `UpdatedFiles/05-RavenSetup` as `05-{model}_DataPacket.pdf` where `{model}` is the respective model

 Next page: [10-WhatDoTheSpectraLookLike.md](https://github.com/veropetit/BeStarsMiMeS/blob/master/10-WhatDoTheSpectraLookLike.md)